Using UX principles to strengthen vintage in-person experiences

 Signage Hierarchy

 Main genre signage should hang from the ceiling, with a letter height of at least 3 inches, and be visible from the front of the store.
 The general rule for letter height is that every 1 inch of height should provide 10 feet of readability.
-To help the signs stand out in the store, I tried to color-code them.
+To help the signs stand out in the store, I tried a color-coding system.
 However, assigning 15 genres their own color is challenging, as there are only 8 to 10 distinctive color options.

 I moved to an iconography route, but then thought allowing volunteers to include an image from their favorite film, representative of that genre, could be fun and consistent with the atmosphere.